Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.regionInstanceGroupManagers.listErrors({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

 /*
 Lists the instances in the managed instance group and instances that are scheduled to be created.
 The list includes any current actions that the group has scheduled for its instances.
 The orderBy query parameter is not supported.
-The `pageToken` query parameter is supported only if the group's `listManagedInstancesResults` field is set to `PAGINATED`.
+The `pageToken` query parameter is supported only in the alpha and beta API and only if the group's `listManagedInstancesResults` field is set to `PAGINATED`.
 */
 await gapi.client.compute.regionInstanceGroupManagers.listManagedInstances({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });